maltsev-dev/maltsev-dev.github.io/content/emb_gpio.md

 +++
-title = "GPIO "
-date = "2025-06-12"
+title = "GPIO (General Purpose Input / Output)" date = "2025-06-12"

 [taxonomies]
 tags = ["rust", "embedded", "basic", "gpio"]
 +++

-What is a general purpose input output (GPIO) of the MCU
+🟠 What is a general purpose input output (GPIO) of the MCU

 <!-- more -->
 ---